phalcon-orphanage/docs/zh/reference/url.rst

 :doc:`Phalcon\\Tag <tags>` will request both dynamical and static URIs using this component.

-×Ô¶¨Òå URL Éú³ÉÆ÷£¨Implementing your own Url Generator£©
+è‡ªå®šä¹‰ URL ç”Ÿæˆå™¨ï¼ˆImplementing your own Url Generatorï¼‰
 -----------------------------------
 The :doc:`Phalcon\\Mvc\\UrlInterface <../api/Phalcon_Mvc_UrlInterface>` interface must be implemented to create your own URL generator replacing the one provided by Phalcon.